 Tip #2: Determine the travel radius

 Will the mobile command center travel within a 50-mile radius?
 Statewide?
 Nationwide?
 These are important questions to consider when designing a command center.
-The need for a sleeping quarters, restroom, or kitchenette area could be required if the distance of travel is far.
+The need for sleeping quarters, restrooms, or kitchenette areas could be required if the distance of travel is far.

 Tip #3: Power